mc095/mc095.github.io/_posts/2025-05-15-what-actually-happens.md

 Hey everyone!
 Think about it – you press a tiny button, and in what feels like a blink, your entire operating system loads up, ready for you to work, play, or create.
 It seems like magic, right?
 Especially when you're greeted with your familiar Linux desktop.
 But trust me, there's no sorcery involved, just a well-orchestrated series of events happening behind the scenes.

 Today, I want to pull back the curtain and take you on a detailed, step-by-step journey of what actually happens when you switch on a computer with a Linux operating system.
-We'll start from the moment electricity flows into your machine and follow the intricate dance of hardware and software until you see your beautiful desktop environment.
+We'll start from the moment electricity flows into your machine and follow the intricate flow of hardware and software until you see your desktop environment.
 Don't worry if you're new to this – I'll explain everything in a way that's easy to grasp.
-Let's demystify the boot process together!

 <div style="display: flex; flex-direction: column; align-items: center;">
   <img src="/assets/blog/2025-05-15-what-actually-happens/3.png" alt="os-1" style="width: 85%;" />